 - you can exclude someone you particularly don't wish to inherit from you, for example a former spouse who you have divorced (or a dissolved civil partnership) who may now be living with someone else

 - you can plan your estate to reduce your liability to Inheritance Tax (IHT)

 - by setting out clearly what everyone is to receive, disputes between relatives and unnecessary legal costs can be avoided

 - by making a Will, you appoint an Executor(s) to administer your property and affairs following your death as, before your estate can be distributed, all your debts, including your funeral expenses, must be paid.

 - your estate will be settled more quickly thus keeping down the legal costs

-- you should definitely make one if you are in a new marriage as a marriage usually cancels any previous Will and you could find yourself with no Will and the intestacy rules would then apply
+- you should definitely make a Will if you are in a new marriage as a marriage usually cancels any previous Will – in this case the intestacy rules would then apply.

-The act makes significant changes to the law on intestacy and simplifies the sharing of assets when someone dies without having made a Will.
+The Act simplifies the sharing of assets when someone dies without having made a Will.

 - The Inheritance and Trustees' Powers Act 2014